Union Council Officers

 Congratulations to all candidates and thank you for standing in our elections.
 We’re looking forward to working with you and seeing how you represent and advocate for students throughout this academic year!

 Any student can submit an idea for discussion at Union Council - if you have something that you would like to be discussed, you can submit it through the Padlet.
 Union Council Officers can view and comment on your ideas in advance, and the agenda for each Union Council meeting will be drawn from this two days in advance.

 Some ideas may be acted on quite quickly, and the Union will report back on progress at the meeting.
 Some ideas will be further developed at the meeting, and some may be developed into a proposal for Officers to vote on.
 If a proposal becomes a policy then the Union takes that as a statement of belief of the organisation on the particular issue.
-These policies, then placed, can then instruct officers to carry out tasks, such as running campaigns on a particular issue.
+These policies, when placed, can then instruct officers to carry out tasks, such as running campaigns on a particular issue.

-You can view current policies and motions in the democratic policy tracking sheet HERE
+You can view current policies and motions and updates on them through the Union Council Padlet

 Who is responsible for ensuring policies are followed within the Union?